7 Powerful Ways to Upgrade Your Email Marketing Campaigns

 Asking them what challenges they face or what their favorite industry topic is can help you with future segmentation and targeted emails.
 You can build rapport and show personality when you ask them about their lives or recreational interests.

 Don’t forget to answer your random question, too, as the person sending your email, whether it’s you or the CEO.
 It’ll prompt more replies and bring a sense of relatability to your email.

 Your welcome email should have a human sender, not just your company name.
 You’re welcoming your recipients, and this needs a human “face.”

 Use your email tone and its signature to show recipients that an actual human being created the email, not a robot.

 Provide social proof

-A great way to convince recipients that they made the right choice to sign up is to show them social proof.
+A great way to convince recipients they made the right choice to sign up is to show them social proof.
 Give real-life examples of people who have appreciated your business.

-As an example, I often use a past client’s testimonial as proof of my writing capabilities.
+As an example, I often use a past client’s testimonial as the proof of my writing capabilities.
 In initial emails to potential clients, I add a short clip from a recommendation letter she wrote for me: